Home / All Documents / Apply For Driving Licence After Ban Online (D27 Form, High-Risk Offenders)

 Short BanUnder 56 daysRenew as normal (usually)D1

-The Golden Rule: If the court clerk told you to “surrender your licence to the court,” you almost certainly need the D27.
-If your licence was “revoked” by the DVLA (New Drivers Act), you need the D1.
+The Golden Rule we give every client is this: If the court clerk told you to surrender your licence to the court, you almost certainly need the D27.
+If the DVLA itself revoked your licence under the New Drivers Act, you need the D1 instead.
+Mixing these two is one of the most common reasons we see applications returned.

 What Happens After A Driving Ban Ends?

-Here is the legal reality that shocks most people.
-Your right to drive does not resume at 12:01 AM on the day your ban ends.
+Here is the legal reality that shocks most of the drivers we help.
+Your right to drive does not automatically restart at midnight on the day your ban ends.

-Legally, you are an unlicensed driver.
-Section 87 of the Road Traffic Offenders Act 1988 states you must hold a valid licence to drive.
-No licence = no driving.
+Section 87 of the Road Traffic Offenders Act 1988 is clear: you must hold a valid licence to drive.
+Until the DVLA issues that licence, you remain unlicensed.
+We have seen too many people learn this the hard way.

-• 6 to 8 penalty points (if you have a provisional).
+• 6 to 8 penalty points on a provisional licence

 Ban Ending Soon?
 Avoid A New £1,000 Fine